Laser Resurfacing

 Once the skin has fully recovered, patients will typically see much better tone, color and texture after the first treatment.
 Seldom are more than two or three treatments required.

-As with any treatment that removes skin tissue, there may be noticeable differences in skin coloration after the skin has healed from the surgery.
+As with any treatment that removes skin tissue, the removal of skin tissue seems very invasive, there may be noticeable differences in skin coloration after the skin has healed from the surgery.
 This risk is increased for patients with darker skin tones.
 However, the risk of these pigmentation problems is much less with eCO2 Resurfacing than with other kinds of ablative laser treatment.